hbcheng7/BENG183/Writeup.md

 ### 1. Cross-linking of Protein and DNA:
 **Objective:** Stabilization of DNA-Protein Complexes

-Formaldehyde is used to cross-link proteins to DNA, creating covalent bonds between them.
+The first step in chromatin immunoprecipitation is for the cross-linking of cells to occur.
+In order to achieve this, Formaldehyde is used to cross-link proteins to DNA, this will create covalent bonds between them.
 This captures the interactions between proteins and DNA at a specific moment and locks them in place for analysis.
-Furthermore, using formaldehyde for cross-linking stabilizes the complexes, preventing their dissociation during subsequent steps.
-The result is the formation of DNA-protein complexes that can be isolated and analyzed.
+Furthermore, using formaldehyde for cross-linking stabilizes the complexes, preventing their dissociation during later steps.

 ### 2. Cell Lysis and Chromatin Shearing:
 **Objective:** Solubilization of DNA-Protein Complexes

 **Cell Lysis:**
-Cells are treated with lysis solutions, which dissolve cell membranes, releasing cellular contents into a solution.
-This process solubilizes the DNA-protein complexes, making them accessible for further analysis.
+Cells are treated with lysis solutions, which will dissolve cell membranes, allowing easier access to cellular contents.
+This process will also solubilize the DNA-protein complexes, making them accessible for further analysis.

 **Chromatin Shearing:**
 To further analyze the samples, the DNA-protein complexes need to be broken into smaller fragments.
-This is achieved through either sonication or enzyme digestion.
-Sonication uses ultrasonic waves to physically fragment the chromatin, while enzyme digestion uses specific enzymes to cleave the DNA at targeted sites.
+This can be done using ultrasonic waves to physically fragment the chromatin (sonication) or using specific enzymes to cleave the DNA at targeted sites (enzyme digestion).

 ### 3. Immunoprecipitation of DNA-Protein Complexes:
 **Objective:** Isolation and Purification of DNA Fragments

-Protein-specific antibodies are then introduced to the solution.
-These antibodies are designed to recognize and bind to specific proteins of interest within the DNA-protein complexes.
+For this step, protein-specific antibodies are introduced to the solution.
+They are designed to recognize and bind to specific proteins of interest within the DNA-protein complexes.
 The antibody-protein-DNA complexes are then treated with immunoprecipitation.
 This step enriches the sample for DNA fragments associated with the targeted protein, allowing for their isolation and further analysis.

 ### 4. Reverse Cross-linking and DNA Purification:
 **Objective:** Separation of DNA from Proteins and Reversion of Cross-links

-After immunoprecipitation, the cross-links between proteins and DNA need to be reversed to separate the DNA for downstream applications.
-This can be achieved by heating the sample, breaking the formaldehyde bonds.
-The resulting DNA will be purified from proteins and other cellular debris, which can then be used for sequencing.
+After immunoprecipitation, the cross-links between proteins and DNA are then reversed to separate the DNA for downstream applications.
+This can be done by heating the sample which will break the formaldehyde bonds.
+In addition, the resulting DNA will be purified from proteins and other cellular debris, which can then be used for sequencing.